Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 We will list below a summary of our best Conduits, by type.
 If you are interested in the full details, continue reading through the next section of the guide.
 Please refer to our Druid Conduits list if you want to see all Druid Conduits.

-- Best Potency Conduits: Unstoppable Growth (healing), Conflux of Elements (Night Fae-only; Healing and damage), Fury of the Skies (damage), Evolved Swarm (Necrolord-only; Healing and damage).
+- Best Potency Conduits: Unstoppable Growth (healing), Deep Allegiance (Kyrian-only; Healing and damage) Conflux of Elements (Night Fae-only; Healing and damage), Fury of the Skies (damage), Evolved Swarm (Necrolord-only; Healing and damage).

 - Best Finesse Conduits: None of Finesse Conduits provide tangible throughput benefits.
 Born Anew can give a small damage buff to player you resurrect and Born of the Wilds allows Night Fae Druids to line up Convoke the Spirits and Heart of the Wild better.